 But the strangest thing about this discovery; there was what looked to be a knife made from a deer antler sticking right through the creature’s skull, having been thrust directly through the center of the forehead.
-In addition to this, there was a small, 6in x 4in rustic brown leather-bound wallet, or book, lying about 10 feet from the creature.
+In addition to this, there was what looked to be a small, 6in x 4in rustic brown leather-bound wallet or book of some kind, lying about 10 feet from the creature.
 Curiously, I walked over to investigate the strange finding; not stranger than the skeleton, I’ll admit, but strange because that means I have not been the first to see this creature.

 I picked up the seemingly-ancient object and opened it.
 Upon reading the small, cursive English on its antique pages, I realized this was a journal… the journal of the man who hunted the creature that lies deceased before me.
 Here’s what it read: